 More importantly, they are considered to be central to an innovative economy.

-Newcastle Now has managed public access and activation of the Nobbys Headland site for six years through a license agreement with the Ports Authority of
+Newcastle Now has managed public access and activation of the Nobbys Headland site for six years through a licence agreement with the Port Authority of

 NSW (PANSW) 2013 – present, and the NSW Department of Crown Lands, 2011 - 2013.

 Our vision for this much loved local icon includes facilitating public access and developing its potential to become a major tourist attraction with a restaurant, cafe, function centre and art gallery.

 We are currently working with key partners to prepare a professional Development Application to renovate the site and expect to lodge the application by the end of 2017.
 To date, through a special partnership with the Department of Corrective Services and a team of dedicated Novocastrian businesses, we have restored the three cottages to their original condition allowing visitors to walk through them and enjoy their historical significance.